wishiwashere/TeamProject-2016_WebServer/README.md

 Due to the significant time that it was taking for the server to process the images (up to 30 seconds at times) it was decided that the green screen keying would remain within the core app, as images can be processed there within 2 to 3 seconds (although it does have a significant impact on the device's memory).

 ###Development
-This application was developed through NodeJS in Visual Studio Code, through the following APIs and libraries
+This application was developed through NodeJS in Visual Studio Code, through the following modules
 * [ExpressJS](http://expressjs.com/)
 	* To generate the basic structure of the server
 * [Multer](https://www.npmjs.com/package/multer)